digital-asset/daml/docs/source/triggers/index.rst

 internal state is lost, e.g. if the trigger runner is shut down and a new one is started.
 As such, these deduplication mechanisms should be seen as an optimization rather than a requirement for correctness.
-The Daml model should be deisnged such that duplicated commands are either rejected (e.g. using keys or relying on changing contract IDs) or benign.
+The Daml model should be designed such that duplicated commands are either rejected (e.g. using keys or relying on changing contract IDs) or benign.

 Authentication